 About the French Press

-As one of the most common household items used to brew coffee, we felt compelled into making a tutorial for it.
-We guarantee you will get a clean, bold, delicious cup of coffee every time.
+As one of the most common household items used to brew coffee, we felt compelled to create a tutorial to help you get the most out of your French Press.
+By giving the coffee grounds enough time to sink to the bottom of the press, you'll enjoy a bold, clean, and delicious cup of coffee every time.

 Want to get your hands on a French Press?
 (Amazon Link):